Large Language Model Instruction Following: A Survey of Progresses and Challenges: Conclusion

 \section{Conclusion}

-In this survey, we comprehensively summarize numerous existing pieces of literature about instruction learning and provide a systematic overview of this field, including different instruction taxonomies, modeling strategies, some critical aspects of using instructions in engineering, and several popular applications.
-We also emphasize some distinct challenges and the corresponding hints for future research.
-To our knowledge, this is the first extensive survey about instruction learning.
-In summary, we hope this survey can offer insights and inspiration for further in-depth research on instruction learning.
+This survey summarizes the existing literature on instruction following, providing a comprehensive overview of the field, including instruction taxonomies, modeling strategies, and key aspects of instruction utilization.
+It also addresses unique challenges and offers hints for future research.
+Unlike previous works, we go beyond the limited scope of modern instruction following---we trace the studies of instruction following back to the early stage of machine learning, and explore textual instruction as an indirect supervision for LLMs.
+To our knowledge, this is the first extensive survey on instruction following.
+Overall, we aim to offer valuable insights and inspire further in-depth research in this area.